7 Things You Should Not Do in an Interview

 So, what are the common mistakes that candidates do to disqualify themselves from the job?
 Here are seven things that you should not do in an interview:

 Punctuality says a lot about a job candidate.
 It demonstrates your respect for the time of the interviewer and that you really want the job.
 If you’re late for something as important as a job interview, how can you be relied on for other matters?
 Arrive about 15 minutes before your scheduled interview time.
 In case of an emergency that will prevent you from showing up on time, make sure to inform the interviewer.

 #2 Wear clothes that are too casual

 Companies have different dress codes, so it’s alright to ask the recruiter what the dress code for the job interview is.
 Even if you know that the company is not that strict when it comes to what its employees wear, avoid assuming that also applies to interviews.
 In general, it is better to be overdressed than underdressed.

 #3 Skip your personal hygiene ritual

 Most, if not all, recruiters cringe about job candidates who have bad breath or body odor.
-Aside from wearing the right clothes, apply deodorant and make sure that your breath smells fresh.
-Have some mints right before the interview.
+Aside from wearing the right clothes, apply deodorant, and make sure that your breath smells fresh.
+Have some breath mints right before the interview.
 Look at yourself in the mirror before leaving the house to ensure that you look presentable.

 #4 Check your phone all the time

 You don’t need your phone during the interview, so there’s no reason for you to check it once in a while.
-Remember to give 100% of the attention to the interview.
+Remember to give 100% attention to the interview.
 To keep you from checking your phone, make sure to turn it off when you go inside the building.
 In this way, you will not be tempted to answer it if it rings or look at it if it vibrates.
 While waiting, you can mentally prepare for the interview and check your surroundings.

 #5 Avoid eye contact